Welcome

 I’ve always been someone who leads with empathy, sensitivity, and care, qualities that feel essential, not optional, when it comes to supporting others through grief.

-So with that came clarity.
-I knew I wanted to offer something meaningful to others navigating loss not with clichés or commercial fluff, but with some real care.
+I knew I wanted to offer something meaningful to people, helping their friends and family or even work colleagues who might be navigating loss not with clichés or commercial fluff, but with some real care.

 They want to help, but are afraid of saying the wrong thing or doing too little, so I thought I could help facilitate things a bit.